dantechguy/stop/README.md

 Required:
 `costume` - Can be one of:
 - `[an integer]` - Switches to the costume with the index of the integer given.
 If integer is out of range of costume indexes, it loops around (using modulo).
 - `[a string]` - Switches to the costume with the name of the string given.
 If no costume has that name, it tries to use the string as an index for a costume.
-If string is not an integer, the costume doesn't change.
+If string is not an index, the costume doesn't change.

 <br>